 Alençon is the capital of the Orne department in the region of Lower Normandy, northern France.
 Located in the most southerly part of Normandy, this inland area away from the Atlantic coast has a different climate from the rest of Normandy, warmer and drier for most of the year and colder in winter.
 Its name is derived from the Latin for “bend in the river” as the city was built near a ford which crosses the Sarthe river (downstream from Pont Neuf).
 Because of its strategic position near major road routes from Paris and from the Channel ports, Alençon has long been a city of economic importance with a colourful military history in the Middle Ages.
 A bustling market town surrounded by beautiful countryside and picturesque villages, this region of south east Normandy is unspoiled by over-commercialisation and a delightful place to explore.

-Hotels in Alençon
+Book a Hotel in Alençon

 The city dates back to the 4th century when Christianity was being introduced to the local inhabitants.
 In 1047, William Duke of Normandy, later known as William the Conqueror and King of England, laid siege to the town.
 Alençon was ruled by the English during the Anglo-Norman wars of 1113 to 1203.